 Boasting an annual average of 300 inches (7.6 metres) of snow and 300 days of sunshine, the snowcapped mountains of New Mexico are home to nine ski resorts and some of the most untamed chutes and bowls in North America.

-From the more expansive Taos, with 1,294 acres (524 hectares) of fabled terrain, to the more intimate 27-acre (11-hectare) Cloudcroft, the southwestern state offers a wide variety of options for skiers.
+From the more expansive Taos, with 1,294 acres (524 hectares) of fabled terrain, to the more intimate 27-acre (11-hectare) Cloudcroft, the southwestern state spreads a banquet of options before skiers.
 Just 20 minutes from family-friendly Ski Santa Fe and about an hour away from Taos Ski Valley, known for its steep chutes and dry, powdery snow, Four Seasons Resort Rancho Encantado Santa Fe is the ideal base from which to explore this expansive ski scene.

 Ask the Ski Concierge to arrange a guide to take you down Taos’ side-country run, Big Tesuque (aka “Big T”), which snakes through forests along old park service roads.

-The Chipmunk Corner Center ski school at Ski Santa Fe offers child care for kids ages 3–11, allowing you to hit the slopes while your children learn how to ski on kids-only trails.
-The centre has a nursery, too, for children ages 3 months to 3 years.
+The Chipmunk Corner Center ski school at Ski Santa Fe offers childcare for kids 3–11, allowing you to hit the slopes while your children learn how to ski on kids-only trails.
+The centre has a nursery, too, for children ages 3 months–3 years.